 Getting To Guesthouse Husky

 The easiest way to arrive at Guesthouse Husky is to catch a flight from Helsinki to Ivalo.
 From the Ivalo airport, grab a taxi to Guesthouse Husky.
 Ivalo is a small town, and Guesthouse Husky is literally right behind the airport.
-However, the drive to the guesthouse takes about 15-20 minutes.
+However, the drive to the guest house takes about 15-20 minutes.

 Our Guesthouse Husky Experience